 We have three goals in the present work.
-The main goal is to provide a robust graph based semisupervised learning approach for content and user classification of BitTorrent P2P transfers.
-The second goal is to demonstrate that the PageRank based semi-supervised learning method, thanks to its quasi-linear complexity, can deal with classification of very large datasets.
+The main goal is to provide a robust graph based semi-supervised learning approach for content and user classification of BitTorrent P2P transfers.
+The second goal is to demonstrate that the PageRank based semi-supervised learning method, thanks to its quasilinear complexity, can deal with classification of very large datasets.
 Some datasets used in the present paper is several orders of magnitude larger than datasets typically used in the literature on graph based semi-supervised learning.
 The third goal is to test the impact of the choice of the labelled nodes on classification result.
-In particular, we test the following three options for the choice of the labelled points: randomly chosen labelled points, labelled points with large degrees.
+In particular, we test the following three options for the choice of the labbelled points: randomly chosen labelled points, labelled points with large PageRank values and labelled points with large degrees.
 We demonstrate that in the context of P2P classification the choice of labeled points with large PageRank values gives good results in the majority of classification tasks.

-The work is organized as follows: In the next Section 2 we describe the PageRank based semisupervised learning method.
-Then, in Section 3 we give detail description of our datasets.
-In Section 4 we perform topic based and language based classifications of the whole collection of the P2P traffic based on the content graph and user graph, respectively, and provide conclusions.
+The article is organized as follows: In the next Section II we describe the PageRank based semi-supervised learning method.
+Then, in Section III we give detail description of our datasets and method implementation.
+In Section IV we perform topic based and language based classifications of the whole collection of the P2P traffic based on the content graph and user graph, respectively.
+Then, we examine our method on smaller subsets of content.
+In Section V we analyse the content classification of the video plus music subgraph.
+In Section VI we study the classification of the untagged content in the "other video" category.
+Again the graph based semisupervised learning method performed very well and provided good suggestions for finer subcategorization.
+In Section VII we give conclusions and provide directions for future research.